Historic biodiversity deal approved at COP15 summit in Canada | Science-Environment

 "This agreement means people around the world can hope for real progress to halt biodiversity loss and protect and restore our lands and seas in a way that safeguards our planet and respects the rights of indigenous peoples and local communities," UN Development Programme Administrator Achim Steiner.

+The Post-2020 Global Biodiversity Framework (GBF) is the first such framework on biodiversity adopted since the Aichi Biodiversity Targets at COP10 in Nagoya, Japan in 2010.

+Negotiations for the deal started four years ago.
+The conference was originally scheduled to take place from 15-28 October 2020, in Kunming, China, but was postponed several times as a result of the COVID-19 pandemic.
+COP 15 then took place in two parts, with the first one held in a virtual format.

-Nearing the conclusion of a sometimes fractious two-week meeting from December 7 to December 19, nations agreed on a historic package of measures deemed critical to addressing the dangerous loss of biodiversity and restoring natural ecosystems.
+Nearing the conclusion of the two-week meeting, from December 7-19, nations agreed on a historic package of measures deemed critical to addressing the dangerous loss of biodiversity and restoring natural ecosystems.

-Among the global targets for 2030 are the effective conservation and management of at least 30 per cent of the world’s lands, inland waters, coastal areas, and oceans, with emphasis on areas of particular importance for biodiversity and ecosystem functioning and services.
+Among the global targets for 2030 is the effective conservation and management of at least 30 per cent of the world's lands, inland waters, coastal areas and oceans, with emphasis on areas of particular importance for biodiversity and ecosystem functioning and services.

 Currently, 17 and 10 per cent of the world's terrestrial and marine areas respectively are under protection.